wargio/Twitch-Streamer-Linux/README.md

 Additional How to
 -----------------

-* You can run the scripts with some arguments:
+* You can run the scripts with some arguments (you can use a combination of these):

         Value              Description
         ------------------ ----------------------------------------------------------------------------
          -h                Display the usage screen
-         -fullscreen       Run the script in FULLSCREEN mode -window           Run the script in WINDOW mode
+         -fullscreen       Run the script in FULLSCREEN mode -window           Run the script in WINDOW mode -save             Save the video to the file FILE_VIDEO instead of streaming it -quiet            Disables most of the outputs (The Twitch KEY will be hided)

 Setup Audio (with pavucontrol):